johnmave126/tencent_scf/README.md

     7. Click "Finish".

 ## Roadmap
-- Add a GitHub Workflow for auto testing.
 - Add more examples.
 - Add more tests.
 - Add more built-in events and responses.